Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Formation of close-in super-Earths

 \subsection{Long-term dynamical evolution}

-Figure \ref{fig:dynamics_stable} shows the outcome of a simulation of Model-II where ${\rm t_{start}= 3.0~Myr}$, ${S_{{\rm peb}}= 5}$, and ${\rm Rocky_{{\rm peb}}=0.1~cm}$.
+Figure \ref{fig:dynamics_stable} shows the evolution of a simulation of Model II where ${\rm t_{start}= 3.0~Myr}$, ${S_{{\rm peb}}= 5}$, and ${\rm Rocky_{{\rm peb}}=0.1~cm}$.
 The dynamical evolution during the gas disk phase of the growing planetary embryos is qualitatively similar to those in Figures \ref{fig:dynamics_S1} and \ref{fig:dynamics_S2.5}.
-Essentially, planetary embryos grow and migrate inwards establishing a long chain of planets mutually captured in first order mean motion resonances.
+Essentially, planetary embryos grow and migrate inwards establishing a long chain of planets mutually captured in first-order mean motion resonances.
 At the end of the gas disk phase, planetary embryos anchored at the inner edge of the disk have masses lower than ${\rm \sim7~M_{\oplus}}$.
-After gas dispersal, the simulation is continued for more 45~Myr in a gas-free scenario and the resonant chain remain dynamically stable.
-The right hand panels of Figure \ref{fig:dynamics_stable} shows the orbital eccentricities and inclinations of all planetary embryos in this simulation.
+After gas dispersal, the simulation is continued for an additional 45~Myr in a gas-free scenario but the resonant chain remains dynamically stable.
+The right-hand panels of Figure \ref{fig:dynamics_stable} show the orbital eccentricities and inclinations of all planetary embryos in this simulation.
 As shown, planetary embryos inside 0.7~AU at the end of the simulation have orbits with very low eccentricities and inclinations.

-Figure \ref{fig:dynamics_unstable} shows the growth and dynamical evolution of planetary embryos in another simulation of Model-II where $t_{{\rm start}}={\rm 3.0 Myr}$, $S_{{\rm peb}}={\rm 1}$, and ${\rm Rocky_{{\rm peb}}}$=0.1~cm.
+Figure \ref{fig:dynamics_unstable} shows the evolution of another simulation of Model II in which $t_{{\rm start}}={\rm 3.0~Myr}$, $S_{{\rm peb}}={\rm 1}$, and ${\rm Rocky_{{\rm peb}}}$=0.1~cm.
 Again, planetary embryos grow and migrate to the disk inner edge forming a long resonant chain.
-The long-term dynamical evolution of planets in this simulation is in great contrast with those of Figure \ref{fig:dynamics_stable}.
-After the gas disk phase (see vertical gray line in the Figure), the resonant chain of planets anchored at the inner edge becomes dynamically unstable at about 6~Myr.
+The long-term dynamical evolution of planets in this simulation is in great contrast with that of Figure \ref{fig:dynamics_stable}.
+After the gas disk phase (see vertical gray line in the figure), the resonant chain of planets anchored at the inner edge becomes dynamically unstable at about 6~Myr.
 The dynamical instability promotes collisions and further planetary growth.
-The instability phase also tends to result in the formation of a planetary system which is dynamically more excited.
-Planets' orbital eccentricities reach values of a few percent while orbital inclinations grow to up a few degrees.
+The instability phase leads to a final planetary system which is dynamically more excited.
+Planets' orbital eccentricities reach values of a few percent while orbital inclinations increase by a few degrees.